 A loved one has died and you have been asked to give a eulogy.
-There are few greater honors than to deliver heartfelt stories from your loved one's best days.
+There are few greater honors than to deliver heartfelt stories from your loved one’s best days.
 Writing one is not easy.
-At best, there is only a few day's notice and you might not be in the best state of mind to write lucidly.
+At best, you have only a few day’s notice and you might not be in the best state of mind to write lucidly.

 In the meanwhile, take a look at a eulogy I wrote for Muhammad Ali.

-There are no rules for eulogies other than keeping it family friendly.
-Do not tell any stories you would not tell his youngest child or grandchild.
+- There are no rules for eulogies other than keeping it family-friendly.
+Do not tell stories you would not tell his youngest child or grandchild.

 - As you deliver, approach the podium and pause to collect yourself and to look around the room.
 Try to look at each person, especially on his immediate family, and the people you and your loved one spent time with.
 This will be hard but worth it.
 You are letting them know you are standing with them.

 - It will be OK.
 You will do fine.